willkg/blog/posts/mozilla/socorro_2019_07.rst

 * deprecated Buildhub in favor of Buildhub2 and updated projects to use Buildhub2

-Buildhub is decomissioned now and is being dismantled.
+Buildhub is decommissioned now and is being dismantled.

 We're passing Buildhub2 and PollBot off to another team.
 They'll take ownership of those projects going forward.